Anurag96/NodePractice/README.md

 })

-// appendFile() is used to append data to file. fs.appendFile('hello.txt',' This is second line.',(err)=>{
+// appendFile() is used to append data to file.
+// It takes 3 parameters, filename| text to be written | CallBack function -> err

+fs.appendFile('hello.txt',' This is second line.',(err)=>{
     if(err)throw err;
     else console.log("Data Appended successfully.")
 })

-// readFile() is used to read data from file. fs.readFile('hello.txt',(err, data)=>{
+// readFile() is used to read data from file.
+// It takes 2 parameters, filename | CallBack function -> err & data

+fs.readFile('hello.txt',(err, data)=>{
     if(err)throw err;
     else console.log("Data Read successfully : "+data.toString())
 })

-// open() is used to open file & r+ is read/write format specifier for file. fs.open('hello.txt','r+',(err, data) => {
+// open() is used to open file & .
+// It takes 3 parameters, filename| r+ is read/write format specifier for file | CallBack function -> data & err

+fs.open('hello.txt','r+',(err, data) => {
     if(err){
        console.log(err);